Okehampton

+Toponymy

+The name means settlement or estate (tun) on the River Okement.
+This is shown by early forms of the name, such as Ochementone as recorded in the Domesday Book of 1086, and Okementon(a) in 1167 and 1275.
+The name was later associated with the common suffix -hampton, but as late as the 1930s the original name was remembered by the pronunciation "Okington" or "Okenton" still used by old people in the district.

 History

 Okehampton was founded by the Saxons.
 The earliest written record of the settlement is from 980 AD as Ocmundtune, meaning settlement by the Ockment, a river which runs through the town.
 It was recorded as a place for slaves to be freed at cross roads.

 Like many towns in the West Country, Okehampton grew on the medieval wool trade.
 Notable buildings in the town include the 15th century chapel of St. James and Okehampton Castle, which was established by the Norman Sheriff of Devon, Baldwin FitzGilbert (d.1090), and the 17th century Okehampton Town Hall.

 Feudal barony

 Okehampton was the caput of a large feudal barony, which at the time of the Domesday Book was held by Baldwin FitzGilbert.
 The tenure of the barony is obscure for the twenty years following his death in 1090.
 After that it was held by the heiress Maud d'Avranches until her death in 1173, and then passed to her daughter, Hawise de Curci (died 1219), who married Reginald de Courtenay.
 His French possessions were confiscated by the French King Louis VII, but were given, together with the marriage of his daughter Elizabeth de Courtenay, to his youngest brother Peter I of Courtenay.
 The Courtenay family rebuilt Okehampton Castle, until King Henry VIII seized the lands and had Henry Courtenay, 1st Marquess of Exeter executed for treason in 1539.
 The castle is now owned by English Heritage and is open to the public during the summer season.
 The town is also home to the Museum of Dartmoor Life, which has received notable visitors such as the then-Prince Charles.